daxiongpro/Qdotfiles/README.md

 	<p align="center">
 	<h3 align="center">daxiongproのdotfiles</h3>
 		<p align="center">
-			Development tools and dotfiles of daxiongpro, help you use Ubuntu(linux easily!)
+			Development tools and dotfiles of daxiongpro, help you use Ubuntu(Linux) easily!
 		</br>
 		*All scripts are tested on ubuntu 20.04 LTS.
 		</p>